SumoLogic/sumologic-documentation/docs/integrations/account-plans.md

 ---
 id: account-plans
-title: Apps and Sumo Logic Account Plans
+title: Apps for Sumo Logic Account Plans
 description: Learn more about the availability of apps for various Sumo Logic account plans.
 hide_table_of_contents: true
 ---